youngkyu-kim/GappyAE/README.md

 - MEASUREMENT_REGION: inner/bndry
 - SAMPLING_ALGORITHM: uniform/LHS/DEIM/SOPT

 Note: You need to build [pylibROM](https://github.com/LLNL/pylibROM) and run python scripts in "SOPT_scripts" folder to get SOPT sample points.
+If you want to skip this step, you can use the SOPT sample points that are provided in "SOPT_sample_points" folder.

 ## Authors
 - Youngkyu Kim (KIST)